Genre: Sci-Fi/Experimental/Psychological Thriller

 -The Japanese language track was used for this review.

 -Paprika is based on a book by Yasutaka Tsutsui which was published in 1993.
+This is from the same author who would write The Girl Who Leapt Through Time which got animated the same decade as Paprika.

 -Elijah Wood has admitted to being a fan of this movie.
 That’s right, Frodo himself digs the work of Satoshi Kon.